 We are Healius Limited (ACN 064 530 516).
-The companies in the Healius Limited Group provide pathology services to patients and commercial clients, operate diagnostic imaging and nuclear medicine facilities and manage medical centres and day hospitals in Australia.
+The companies in the Healius Limited Group provide pathology services to patients and commercial clients, operate diagnostic imaging and nuclear medicine facilities and provide bioanalytical services for clinical trials in Australia.

 What personal information do we collect and hold?

 Personal information is information or an opinion about an identified person, or someone who is reasonably identifiable, whether or not the information or opinion is true and whether the information or opinion is recorded in a material form or not.

 The types of personal information we may collect and hold about you include:

 Next of kin

 Health insurance membership number

 We only collect as much personal information from you as we, and the independent health professionals who use our services, need to provide you with services and to allow us to obtain payment for those services (as described more fully below).